estebie/Python-basic/README.md

 The repository of my compiled basic python exercises.

-Credits to: Michele Pratusevich
-Who created the exercises
+Credits to: Michele Pratusevich who created the exercises